ji-zai/personal-site/content/essays/seek-truth.md

 The things we want are part of systems, and so, the more quickly we can seek truths about the systems that govern our wants, the more quickly we can get what we want.

 Even curiosity is a want: wanting to understand a system with no other purpose than understanding it.
 But even those that are curious would prefer to understand a system more quickly if possible.

+But, more often than not, the purpose of seeking truth is to gain power over a system, so that you can get what we want from it, as quickly as you can.

 And so when you decide to become better at seeking truth, all it means is that you want to seek truth faster than you can right now. (note: time is our only scarcity not because we will die, but because of the second characteristic of the mind: wanting what we want as quick as possible).

-But, more often than not, the purpose of seeking truth is to gain power over a system, so that we can get what we want from it, as quickly as we can.

 So clearly seeking truth is valuable.
 But is it a skill?